Chukchi language: Grammar

-Chukchi is a largely polysynthetic, agglutinative, direct-inverse language and has ergative–absolutive alignment.
-It also has very pervasive incorporation.
-In particular, the incorporation is productive and often interacts with other linguistic processes.
+Chukchi is a polysynthetic, agglutinative, direct-inverse language with an ergative–absolutive alignment.
+It also has pervasive incorporation; in particular, the incorporation is productive and often interacts with other linguistic processes.
 Chukchi allows free incorporation of adjuncts, such as when a noun incorporates its modifier.
 However, besides the unusual use of adjuncts, Chukchi behaves in a typologically normal manner.
 The language of Chukchi also uses a specific verb system.
 The basic locative construction of a sentence in Chukchi contains a single locative verb, unlike many other languages.

 In the nominals, there are two numbers and about 13 morphological cases: absolutive, ergative/instrumental, equative (copula), locative, allative, ablative, orientative, inessive, perlative, sublative, comitative, associative, and privative.
 Nouns are split into three declensions influenced by animacy: the first declension, which contains non-humans, has plural marking only in the absolutive case; the second one, which contains personal names and certain words for mainly older relatives, has obligatory plural marking in all forms; the third one, which contains other humans than those in the second declension, has optional plural marking.
 These nominal cases are used to identify the number of nouns, as well as their purpose and function in a sentence.

-Verbs distinguish three persons, two numbers, three moods (declarative, imperative and conditional), two voices (active and antipassive) and six tenses: present I (progressive), present II (stative), past I (aorist), past II (perfect), future I (perfective future), future II (imperfective future).
+Chukchi verbs distinguish three persons, two numbers, three moods (declarative, imperative and conditional), two voices (active and antipassive) and six tenses: present I (progressive), present II (stative), past I (aorist), past II (perfect), future I (perfective future), future II (imperfective future).
 Past II is formed with a construction meaning possession (literally "to be with"), similar to the use of "have" in the perfect in English and other Western European languages.

 Both subject and direct object are cross-referenced in the verbal chain, and person agreement is very different in intransitive and transitive verbs.
 Person agreement is expressed with a complex system involving both prefixes and suffixes; despite the agglutinative nature of the language, each individual combination of person, number, tense etc. is expressed in a way that is far from always straightforward.
 Besides the finite forms, there are also infinitive, supine (purposive), numerous gerund forms, and a present and past participle, and these are all used with auxiliary verbs to produce further analytic constructions.

 The word order is rather free, though SOV is basic.
 The possessor normally precedes the possessed, and postpositions rather than prepositions are used.

-Chukchi as a language often proves difficult to categorize.
+Chukchi as a language often proves difficult to categorise.
 This is primarily due to the fact that it does not always follow a typical linguistic and syntactical pattern.
 These exceptions allow Chukchi to fit into more than one linguistic type.

 Chukchi has periodic tense: it can incorporate the noun nәki- to build a nocturnal verb form.